JamieBort/JamieBort/README.md

 <!-- > :clipboard: [To-Do App](https://github.com/jamiebort/To-Do-App) - Simple React app. -->

-> :computer: 💻 [JamieBort.com](https://jamiebort.github.io) - I am adding a Node back end to my portfolio website so it can make API calls.
+> :computer: [JamieBort.com](https://jamiebort.github.io) - I am working on hosting it with a node back end so that it can make GraphQL calls.

 ## Technology Stack